azaroth42/gibson/advances.md

 There are 11 playbooks to choose from:

 * Courier: Apollo had winged boots; you have powered rollerblades and crazy parkour moves
-* Driver: You drive a custom ride
+* Driver: You drive your custom ride, better and faster than anyone
-* Face: You can talk yourself into and out of trouble
+* Face: You can talk yourself into and out of all sorts of sticky situations
 * Infiltrator: You sneak up, into, out of and through danger without being noticed
-* Investigator: You can find anything, information, people, items and trouble
+* Investigator: You can find anything: information, people, items or trouble
 * Juicer: You can patch people up, or tank them up on chemical concoctions
 * Killer: You ... well ... you kill people.
 With guns.
 Lots of guns.
 * Netrunner: You cruise the Matrix, hacking your way into servers for paydata and system control